I'm currently reading The Rosie Effect:

 I read Station Eleven in January.
 Station Eleven is a science-fiction, post-apocalyptic novel.
 The novel describes life both before an epidemic wipes out a large percentage of the human population and after.
 This novel was a serious page turner and kept my attention from beginning to end.
 I highly recommend this one.

 Because I liked the suspenseful qualities of Station Eleven, I decided to read Pretty Girls in February.
 I also picked it up because I had really enjoyed The Girl on the Train, which is a suspense/psychological thriller novel, as well.
 I can't recommend Pretty Girls.
-I was on the edge of my seat the entire time, but not in a good way.
-Some of the scenes were too horrific and over the top for my taste because I prefer light suspense.
-I had to finish it though.
-If I had been watching it as a movie, I would have looked away for half of it. :/
+I was on the edge of my seat the entire time, but in a stressful way.
+I prefer light suspense.

 It was necessary to lighten up my reading after reading Pretty Girls.
 I read The Rosie Project, which is a contemporary romance novel.
 I read through this book very quickly because I enjoyed it so much.
 I laughed out loud throughout the novel.
 Don Tillman is a quirky, genetics professor in search of a wife.
 He creates a questionnaire with several, rigid preferences for his future wife.
 He meets Rosie, who does not meet many of his requirements.
 Their interactions are hilarious.
 This is another one I highly recommend.

 Finally, I read Eleanor & Park at the beginning of the month.
-I loved this book so much I intend to get my yet-to-own copy of Eleanor & Park signed by Rainbow Rowell, the author, in person.
-I'll warn you now that, yes, it was sad as it explored domestic/child abuse and bullying themes.
 The unlikely romance between Eleanor, a full figured, insecure girl with red, curly hair and Park, a half Korean, also insecure adolescent, is beautifully written.
 I also enjoyed the novel as it was set in the eighties.
-(I was in elementary school in the eighties, but still).
-I really think you should pick this one up.

 P.S.
 I hope you'll join me in reading The Mountain Between Us in April!